mongodb/specifications/source/transactions/transactions.rst

 abortTransaction is a retryable write command.
-Drivers MUST retry once after abortTransaction fails with a retryable error according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.
+Drivers MUST retry once after abortTransaction fails with a retryable error according to the `Retryable Writes Specification`_., regardless of whether retryWrites is set on the MongoClient or not.

 After the retryable write attempt, drivers MUST ignore all errors from